willroberts/rogue-spear-2020/README.md

    1. Open `regedit` and drag and drop `RogueSpearWindows10.reg` into the `HKEY_LOCAL_MACHINE` directory.
 One of the most important things this file does is set the value of the `FullScreen` key to `FALSE`.
    1. Run `<YourGameDir>\RogueSpear.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
 The game disc will need to be "mounted" to play the game.
 1. Installing Urban Operations
-   1. Mount the Urban Operations disc and copy its contents to your drive.
+   1. Mount the Urban Operations CUE file and copy its contents to your drive.
    1. Modify `<DiscCopy>\Setup.exe` to use `Windows 98` compatibility mode, and run it.
 It may take a long time to reach 100% from 99%.
    1. Install [Urban Operations Patch 2.52](https://www.moddb.com/games/tom-clancys-rainbow-six-rogue-spear/downloads/rogue-spear-urban-operations-252-us-patch)
    1. Modify `<YourGameDir>\UrbanOperations.exe` to change compatibility settings: Windows 98 mode, 16-bit color, and administrator privileges.